| Title: | Estimation of Spatial Weight Matrices |

 projection matrix, and its inverse are carried out.

-Optional binary, specifying whether the sampler is for a spatial
+spatial_errorOptional binary, specifying whether the sampler is for a spatial

 error model (TRUE) or for a spatial autoregressive specification (FALSE).

 Defaults to FALSE.
-If spatial_error = TRUE
+If spatial_error = TRUE then a value curr_rho has to be supplied

 at initialization.